2/27/2025

 Kelly

-Thank you, congrats on the quarter and thank you for taking my questions.
-I also have a couple for the pivotHD trial.
-Firstly, from the 12 months to 24 months, what kind of improvement do you expect on total motor score in the next 12 months?
-And UHDRS and maybe also the TFC, the total functional capacity.
-And also, can you help us on the info regarding the stage two and the stage three split for this pivotHD trial?
-Is this a relatively similar to the last interim update made up for last year?
+Thank you.
+Congrats on the quarter, and thank you for taking my questions.
+I also have a couple for the PIVOT-HD trial.
+Firstly, from the 12 months to 24 months, what kind of improvement do you expect on total motor score and performance UHDRS and maybe also the TFC, the total functional capacity.
+And also, can you help us on the info regarding the stage two and the stage three splits for this pivotal trial?
+Is this relatively similar to the last interim update made over the last year?
 Thank you.

 speaker